tosuki/tosuki/README.md

 *   **Exploring the world of low-level systems:** I'm fascinated by how computers work, and I'm always eager to learn more about operating systems, networking, and other low-level topics.
 *   **Creating tools to automate my workflow:** I'm a firm believer in the power of automation, and I'm always looking for new ways to make my life easier.

-## Projects

-Here are some of my favorite projects:

 ## How to reach me

 *   **GitHub:** [@tosuki](https://github.com/tosuki)